bitwarden/help/_articles/miscellaneous/cli.md

     bw get template folder | jq '.name = "My Folder"' | bw encode | bw create folder

-Upon success, the newly created object's `id` will be returned.
+Upon success, the newly created object will be returned.

 To create a new attachment for an item, specify the `--file` path on disk as well as the `--itemid`.